theforeman/foreman_abrt/README.md

   ~# update-ca-trust
   ```

-- Enable autoreporting by running the following command:
+- Enable auto-reporting by running the following command:

   ```
   ~# abrt-auto-reporting enabled